 Day 3: We had kept this day to cover remaining Petra and then drove down to Aqaba and the Red sea via Kings highway.
 The journey takes about 2.5 hrs.
 We had excellent seafood lunch in town and then relaxed at our snorkeling and diving hostel.
 We snorkeled in the Red sea and saw beautiful fishes and corals.
 The evening offered a gorgeous sunset over Sinai Mountains of Egypt.

 Day 4: We snorkeled some more, spent time on the beach and then started for Wadi Rum which is just an hour away via the Desert highway.
-We met our Bedouin guide at the Visitor center and then chauffeured to our camp in a 4WD truck.
+C & I had planned to spend a night camping in Bedouin tent in Wadi Rum.
+We met our Bedouin guide at the Visitor center and were chauffeured to our camp in a 4WD truck.
 We had some hot tea at the camp at then went on the Wadi Rum desert safari.
 The safari is a beautiful experience with the chance to see and climb over various rock formations and venture deep into the red desert.
 Back at the camp we had a delicious Bedouin dinner cooked over the camp fire and then slept under the stars in the vast desert.

 Day 5: Hearty breakfast at the camp followed by Bedouin tea and we were ready for our 4 hr long drive to our resort on the Dead Sea via Dead Sea highway.
 The drive is spectacular with camels grazing on both sides and the road keeps descending to reach 1300 ft below sea level.
 We checked out the interesting Dead Sea museum and spectacular Dead Sea Panorama Overlook on our way.
 We reached our resort, had a relaxing lunch and were soon ready for the second highlight of the trip – floating in the Dead sea!